 The inheritance tax is calculated on the value of all the movable and immovable property (both at home and abroad) which the deceased owned on the date of death (the estate), minus the costs of the funeral and other debts of the deceased, if any.
 More detailed information concerning the basis for calculation of the inheritance tax (in Dutch) (Dutch)

 If you do not declare all the property, do not declare them in full or declare an amount that is too low, a tax increase will be due.

 It is not always easy to estimate the value of immovable property yourself, since this depends on many factors, and often has a considerable financial implication.
 For this reason you can:

 - engage the help of a recognised expert assessor to determine the value of an immovable property.
 The Flemish Tax Service has agreements with recognised expert assessors.
 They draw up an estimate report that must meet a number of formal and quality requirements.
 The Flemish Tax Service will accept this estimate as a realistic value on condition that the assessor has respected the rules.
-More information and a list of recognised expert assessors (Dutch) (in het Nederlands)
+More information and a list of recognised expert assessors (Dutch) (in Dutch)

 When making the calculation, the Flemish Tax Service applies the correct rates and takes into account the reductions and exemptions to which the heirs are entitled.

 Some reductions and exemptions are applied automatically, others because you have claimed them on the declaration of estate.

 The assessment notice (Dutch: aanslagbiljet) is normally sent to the address of service stated on the declaration within three months of submission of the declaration of estate.
 The address of service is generally that of a notary or one of the heirs.